cloudblog004/fantasticfoodies/content/en/posts/3559-steps-to-prepare-homemade-crockpot-salsa-chicken.md

 ##### Steps to make Crockpot salsa chicken:

 1. I wash my chicken with lemon juice but you can wash yours however you like or not.
-Place chicken in a bowl &amp; combine first 5 ingredients, work into chicken well.
+Place chicken in a bowl & combine first 5 ingredients, work into chicken well.
 At this point you can place directly in crockpot or marinade for about 1 hour (the longer the better)
 1. After marinade place in crockpot with remaining ingredients on high for 2 hours, you will see chicken start to shred off the bone.
 I serve this with rice, noodle, baked potatoes or make them as sloppy joes, carnitas, soup or burritos style
 1. Ready to serve and ENJOY!